 Content design is using design techniques to plan and create content

 Content design is an evidence-based approach to creating content to give the audience what they need in a way they expect and can use.
 It’s about discovering and defining needs and meeting those needs through the presentation of content.

-As I said in my introduction to content design, it’s a movement, a grouping of practices, and becoming a discipline, thanks to Sarah Richards (and team) who developed the approach while working at the Government Digital Service.
+As I said in my introduction to content design, it’s a movement, a grouping of practices, and becoming a discipline, thanks to Sarah Winters (was Richards) (and team) who developed the approach while working at the Government Digital Service.

 It’s often about having an open, fluid discussion in a big room with all the right people.

 But such a workshop is a fairly heavy commitment; I know you won’t do it for every reference page or news story, but it could be a great start if you’re revamping your knowledge management site or a specific section of your intranet.

 A discovery day is common enough in website work and big projects; it brings everyone together, like a project kick off day, but for content.
 It’s for your writers, publishers, subject-matter experts, stakeholders and teammates – but also those senior reviewers who might block your content in the future by adding too many new ideas!

 A discovery day gets everyone aligned around the principles, objectives, and processes.

 Here’s a visual of the tools / techniques in the kind of order they might be most useful.
 As it says, you can review the work in a ‘crit’ whenever it seems sensible to.
 You can get a bigger version in my slides at the end of this article.

 When briefed about a news-worthy matter, or when revamping a particular section of the intranet, you and the stakeholders / subject-matter experts will likely have assumptions about what must be mentioned and how.
 Content design directs us to start with data, with information, with research results.